sdavids/sdavids.de-homepage/SECURITY.md

 _sdavids.de-homepage_, please do not open a public issue.

 Instead, you can report the issue to [Sebastian Davids](mailto:sdavids@gmx.de).
-I will acknowledge receipt of your message in at most three days and try to clarify further steps.

 You can use my public keys to send me an encrypted and/or signed message.